schlager-lucas/react-tic-tac-toe-challenge/README.md

 Next Problem i had was to find a way using the variable gameSize outside the class Game.
 So i made the var Global.

-Another Problem was to use the this.state methode, but after a lot of TryAndError i understood how it works and was able to use it -> for exmaple for the tictactoe boolean i relized that you need to call it by this.stat.abc
+Another Problem was to use the this.state methode, but after a lot of TryAndError i understood how it works and was able to use it
+-> for exmaple for the tictactoe boolean or the setSize and changeVariety methods i relized that you need to call it by this.state.abc

 finding a way to check if someone has won, wasnt a problem but it needed some time.
 Drawing of how i created the methods: